senirudilmith/microlab4/README.md

 6.Analogue thermal sensors

-## PCB design
+## PCB
-pisbpsbs!

-sbnbspbpspfh
-snspnbpsnpbnprib
-bsnosnbirnr
-nsisrnpgpisrg

-ffsfsf
+A Copper plated PCB is constructed using the Proteus software and